Buckwheat, as one of the SirtFoods what is it and how do you cook it?

 Diets that contain buckwheat have been linked to a lowered risk of developing high cholesterol and high blood pressure and buckwheat may even help weight loss, reduce food cravings and improve diabetes.

-It is an excellent source of plant-based protein, meaning buckwheat is an great choice for vegetarian and vegan diets.
+Buckwheat is an excellent source of plant-based protein, meaning buckwheat is a great choice for vegetarian and vegan diets.

 How do you cook buckwheat?